Frequently Asked Questions (FAQs)

 If you would like more information about NBCSN or about the exam eligibility, preparation, or test dates you can visit our website at www.nbcsn.org or email us at info@nbcsn.org

 Please note that the suggestions above are not exhaustive, and review will not guarantee success for every candidate.
-The NBCSN does the School Nursing Certification Review book, by J. Selekman and R. Cogan.
-It is available through the applicaion software.
-The purchase of any preparation materials does not guarantee passing the exam.
+The purchase of any preparation materials does not guarantee a passing exam score.

-Do I have to be working full time to be eligible to take the exam?
+Do I have to work full-time to be eligible to take the exam?

-Please visit Examination Page of the website to access all of the current information about eligibility requirements to take the exam.
+Please refer to the Candidate Handbook to access current information regarding the eligibility requirements to take the exam.

 I am interested in taking the examination to become an NCSN.
 Is there a class available to prepare for the exam?

-NBCSN runs an online study group thanks to the generosity of NASN which allows us to run a group through SchoolNurseNet.
-The group runs every exam application window starting about 7 weeks prior to the start of the exam window.
-You do not have to be a NASN member to join, just create an account, go to SchoolNurseNet, click on Communities, scroll down to National Certification Exam Candidates and click JOIN next to the community name.
+NBCSN runs an online study group thanks to the generosity of NASN, which allows us to run a group through NASN SchoolNurseNet.
+The group runs every exam application window starting about seven (7) weeks before the start of the exam window.
+You do not have to be a NASN member to join, just create an account, go to NASN SchoolNurseNet, click on Communities, scroll down to National Certification Exam Candidates, and click JOIN next to the community name.

 There are a lot of new exam prep materials.
 Visit our Exam Prep Page to see what is available.
-There is a live and virtual review class available for groups Contact us at info@nbcsn.org for information.
+Contact us at info@nbcsn.org for information.
 There is also a recorded review course available from NurseBuilders to single purchasers.
 Check out the Exam Prep page for more information.

 What is the exam pass rate?